thebarbican19/BatteryBoi/README.md

 <br><br>

 ### Spare some change?
-**BatteryBoi is and will remain open-source and free for everybody!** But if you want to support future development and see some of the roadmap items implemented, then consider donating via this [🔐 Secure Stripe Link](https://donate.stripe.com/5kAg2R7LJ2rkepq14b).
+In a world where almost every app has a reoccurring fee, **BatteryBoi is and will remain open-source and free for everybody!** But if you want to support future development and see some of the roadmap items implemented, then consider donating via this [🔐 Secure Stripe Link](https://donate.stripe.com/5kAg2R7LJ2rkepq14b).
 Any amount is appreciated.
 <br><br>
-Can't afford to pay?
-Then please share with anyone who has a Mac.
+**Can't afford to pay?** I please share with anyone who has a Mac.
 <br><br>

 #### Thank you for your consideration.